areaDetector/ADPluginEdge/README.md

 - Release notes.

-  For this implementation the image must be 8 bit monochromatic.
+  For this implementation the image must be 8 bit monochromatic or RGB3.
   Fortunately there are some other plugins (ColorConvert and Process) that allow you to convert to this format.